kirezibana/flask-week-1-IP/README.md

 ## Built By [KIREZI BANA HORTENSE]

 ## Description
-Password Locker is a terminal run python application that allows users to store details i.e. usernames and passwords of their various accounts.
+Password Locker is a terminal run python application that will help manage passwords and generate new passwords.
 ## User Stories
 These are the behaviours/features that the application implements for use by a user.